lejugeti/lejugeti/README.md

  I crave developing softwares that ease my daily life, or creating video games on my free time.

- When I'm not reading books or playing video games, I often take time to learn new technologies or frameworks in order to use them in my personnal projects.
+ When I'm not reading books or cooking, I often take time to learn new technologies or frameworks in order to use them in my personnal projects.

  What's more ?
 I play board games a lot and I love challenges !